 Rarely opening up, Watson was guarded about his wealth.
 But he did have a penchant for discussing stocks.
 Keigwin did as well.
 Born in 1950, he was a certified public accountant.
 His brother Jim said that during the 1970s, Keigwin was hired by the Shah of Iran to establish an accounting system for the government.
-When that ended with the Iranian revolution, he returned to America with an Iranian Jew whom he married and with whom he had a daughter.
+When that ended with the Iranian revolution, he returned to America with an Iranian Jew whom he married.
 A financial advisor, Keigwin counseled clients first at UBS, then at Morgan Stanley in La Jolla.
 But, his sales performance fell off at Morgan Stanley, and he was let go.
 In April 2010 he hired on with Wedbush Securities, working on commission.
 Keigwin sold annuities as well as life, accident, and health insurance on behalf of New York Life and other companies.
 At Wedbush, Keigwin fattened his contact list, dozens of well-heeled individuals like Watson whom Keigwin targeted as potential clients.

 Watson and Keigwin, Sorriso said, sailed once or twice but developed no friendship.
 At best, Keigwin was in a group who received “jokey” emails from Watson.
 One day in 2008 she noticed Keigwin’s name had been dropped from the CC line.
 Watson told her that he’d become “disenamored” of him.
 He was angry that Keigwin had lied to him about an investment property for sale.
 He also told her that Keigwin was in “dire financial straits.”
 Watson said he no longer wished to “associate with that turd ball.”